 I like to think about my house as my backpack.
 If someone was to steal my backpack, I would be able to tell the police officers exactly what one could find inside of it at all times, because I packed my backpack myself.
 There’s a logic to the seemingly messy interior, or the heavy weight of books that is inside of it; currently Frankenstein and no others.
 A backpack can however be a metaphor for a lot of things – yes, luggage you guessed it!
 But I don’t want to write about luggage as a metaphor, I want to talk about the unreasonable logic of knowing that you’re carrying a lot of unnecessary things with you at all times, but doing nothing to prevent it from accumulating.
 Sometimes, for some reason, I can’t seem to turn the backpack upside down and clear it out.
 When I do, and I flip the backpack over again to see if everything got out, I can see that some objects refuse to leave this container.
 So why is it that when I turn this house on its head, and shake out all of the stuff inside; that some chairs are still cemented to the floor guarding their post like soldiers, yet something so heavy and immobile, like a hot water tank, fell out during this man-made earthquake?
 I think that it’s important to not pay attention to each detail per say, but to focus on the objects/events of significance.

 Whenever I visit the home – which is quite often – not in person, but through memory, I can remember the tactility of certain things.
-I can remember that when I sit down to take a shit on our white toilet, that used to be orange, I have to remember to keep my thigh around 2 cm away from the oven that’s attached to the wall right next to the toilet, or else I’ll burn my thigh.
+I can remember that when I sit down to take a shit on our white toilet, that used to be orange, I remember to keep my thigh around 2 cm away from the oven that’s attached to the wall right next to the toilet, or else I’ll burn my thigh.
 It’s always really hot, but due to the sink flanking the toilet I’m cramped between these two bullies who can’t let me take a shit in peace without them torturing me.
 That’s what they are – they are bullies – they are personas.
 Inhabitants of this house that I no longer belong in, but that I still have an attachment to.
 I believe that each resident have their definite role in this fucked up high school theatre.
 Someone has to play the bully and someone has to play the nerd who shoots up the schoolyard.
-Someone has to play the girl who falls in love with the protagonist who only has eyes for his teacher, yet the teacher is in love with the janitor, but she doesn’t know that the janitor is obviously gay and unhappily married.
+Someone has to play the girl who falls in love with the protagonist who only has eyes for his teacher, yet the teacher is madly in love with the janitor, but she doesn’t know that the janitor is obviously gay and unhappily married.